jack0817/AsyncStore/README.md

 - set((inout State) -> Void)
   - Perform a State mutation on the Main queue.
 This will trigger views to render which have property wrappers to AsyncStores
 - task(operation: () async throws -> Effect, id: AnyHashable?)
-  - Executes an asyncthrough task, Operations must be `async throws -> Effect`
+  - Executes an asynchronous task, Operations must be `async throws -> Effect`
 - sleep(TimeInterval)
+  - Performs a sleep for the specified time.
+Sleep intervals are not guaranteed to be Exact, but will sleep for "at least" this amount of time.
 - timer(TimeInterval, id: AnyHashable, mapEffect: (Date) -> Effect)
+  - Creates an Asynchronous timer that will execute an effect at the specified interval.
 - cancel(AnyHashable)
+  - Cancels any in-flight task, stream or binding for the specified Idientifier
 - merge(effects: [Effect])
+  - Reduces all effects in no particular order
 - concatenate(effects: [Effect])
+  - Reduces all effect in sequential order

 #### 2.1 Effect Composition